bootdotdev/synergychat/README.md

 * "web" - The web frontend.
 This small micro-service serves static HTML, CSS, and JavaScript files that form the shell of the application.
 * "api" - The web API.
 This micro-service is exposed as our public API, and powers the data for the web frontend.
 * "crawler" - The analytics crawler.
 This micro-service scrapes a public repository of books for various keywords and stores them in a database.
-It is not exposed as a public API, but the "api" micro-service can access its data through internal-to-k8s HTTP requests.
+It is not exposed as a public API, but the "api" micro-service can access its data through internal HTTP requests.

 ## Web Service